-Unlike his other famous story, "The Legend of Sleepy Hollow", this one might perplex as to why it's considered a classic.
-The plot of "Rip Van Winkle" is hardly original.... more
+Unlike Washington Irving's other famous story, "The Legend of Sleepy Hollow", this one might perplex as to why it's considered a classic.
+The plot of "Rip Van Winkle" is hardly.... more

 America's first literary star